Aeknasd145/basic-chatbot/README.md

-# basic-chatbot
+# Basic Chatbot
-Basic chatbot with options
+Basic chatbot with options, created with the help of Chat GPT-4